A Idioms

 - at the last possible moment

-The company and union settled the strike at the eleventh hour.
+The company and the union settled the strike at the eleventh hour.

 at the end of one`s rope

-- to be at the limit of one`s ability to cope
+- at the limit of one`s ability to deal with something

-I am at the end of my rope about what to do about my current situation at work.
+I am at the end of my rope trying to do something about my problems at work.

 at the end of the day